spookyorange/spookyorange/README.md

 Hey!!, this is Spookyorange.

 I am an ambitious web developer who gets the job done.
 I am interested in Elixir/Phoenix & Linux(generally), and use Django/NestJS professionally.
+I am also a professional React hater, I do it full-time.

 ~
 "Enter in the realm of nothingness